UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 An object is characterised by a number of operations and a state which remembers the effect of these operations.

 An object oriented model is comprised of a number of objects which are clearly delimited parts of the system.
 Objects also carry any association to other objects in their states.
 These relationships are categorised as either static or dynamic.
-Two objects with static relationships are associated but have no direct communication that is they know of echother but to not pass messages between each other.
+Two objects with static relationships are associated but have no direct communication that is they know of each other but to not pass messages between each other.
 A dynamic object relationship on the other hand implies two or more objects that actually communicate with each other

 An object can be composed of other object, such can be achieved either through **composition** in the way that a person is composed by its parts head, arms, legs and body to give an example.